Week 1 Bradford's Rich, Cam's Changing, Eli's Year

 2a.
 Cam Newton is cruising toward a fascinating contract situation in a few years.
 As we’ve talked about in these parts, things are changing for Newton and the Panthers offense.
 They were going to have to at some point; even at his size, Newton was unlikely to last into his mid-30s taking the punishment he’s taken over the last couple seasons.
 Of course, if you take away his running ability, you’re left with a passer who’s pretty good at times, pretty bad at times, and is typically at his best playing late in the down and unleashing it downfield.
 If you want to limit the hits he takes, the ball has to come out of his hand more quickly and that seems like it’s the Panthers’ plan (thus, the arrivals of Christian McCaffrey and Curtis Samuel).

 This is a big change!
-Not only is Newton coming off shoulder surgery, but he’s going to be ask to make short, quick timing throws.
+Not only is Newton coming off shoulder surgery, but he’s going to be asked to make short, quick timing throws.
 As Kurt Warner told our Jonathan Jones over the summer: “I’m not going to say he can’t do it, but it doesn’t seem to be what his strength is.”

 So as Cam tries to redefine his game, his contract situation looms as a fascinating backstory.
 If Newon re-establishes himself as a star, his deal is a tremendous bargain for Carolina.
 While top QB contracts are creeping toward $30 million annually and climbing (from a cap hit perspective), Newton’s cap hit is $20.2 this year, then $21.5, $23.2 and $21.1 (numbers according to Spotrac).
 That’s a bargain for a franchise QB!